sharmisthabehera/Brainwave_matrix_intern/README.md

 2. DATA VIZUALIZATION:

-Bar plots has been plotted for top 10 positive & negative hastags and pie chart for the percentage of positive and negative sentiments.
+Bar plots has been plotted for top 10 positive & negative hastags for racist/sexist tweets and pie chart for the percentage of positive and negative sentiments.

 # Observation: